eldridgea/blog/content/post/golden-gate-ssh-config-files.md

-+++
+---
-author = "Eldridge Alexander"
+author: "Eldridge Alexander"
-date = 2015-03-29T04:35:09Z
+date: 2015-03-29T04:35:09Z
-description = "The SSH config files I used to get clients using my bastion host seamlessly." draft = false hero = "/img/800px-Golden_Gate_Bridge_Yang_Ming_Line.jpg" slug = "golden-gate-ssh-config-files" title = "Golden Gate SSH Config Files"
+excerpt: "The SSH config files I used to get clients using my bastion host seamlessly."

-+++
+draft: false
+hero: "/img/800px-Golden_Gate_Bridge_Yang_Ming_Line.jpg"
+slug: "golden-gate-ssh-config-files"
+title: "Golden Gate SSH Config Files"

+authors:
+  - Eldridge Alexander
+---

 In addition to my [Golden Gate proxy](https://blog.eldridgealexander.com/2014/12/23/goldengate/) providing security for web requests, I needed it to assist in securing SSH requests as well.
 SSH is already as secure as I need it, but I wanted to avoid exposing my servers directly to the Internet.